vijay-ravi/EC2_jupyter_notebook/README.md

 So once you stop you EC2 instances, you wont be charged anymore but the EBS volumes that are attached to the EC2 instance still persist unless you manually delete them or checked 'Delete on Termination' when creating EC2 instance.
 But honestly EBS volumes are dirt cheap which start at $0.10 per GB-month of provisioned storage for General Purpose SSD (gp2) Volumes.
 That means even if you use 2 EBS volumes with 30 GB storage each running for 100 hours in month its going to cost just $0.8 USD.
 For calculations and pricing of EBS volumes refer here: https://aws.amazon.com/ebs/pricing/

 The reason for keeping the EBS volumes is to avoid installing the anaconda environment all over on the new volume.
+But if you still wanna get rid of EBS volume and look for a cheaper alternative what you’ll want to do is create an AMI from your instance.
+Then you can even delete your instances, but still have all the work and files you created saved for future use.
+AMIs can also be saved in S3 for much less money by following these steps : http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html

+But creating an AMI and launching an EC2 instance takes additional steps and the .py files dont contain the code for it.